gilmar-lima/house-rocket-insights/README.md

 **Step 5.
 Create Visualizations:**
 - Create visualizations on streamlit for each of the hypothesis.
 - Create table with buying recommendations.
-- Create table with selling recommendations and prices.
+- Create table with selling prices recommendations.

 # 4. Main Insights
 **Hypothesis 1:** Properties with view to water are 30% more expensive.

+ **False**: As observed, properties with water front are more than 30% more expensive.

 **Hypothesis 2:** Properties with construction date less than 1955 are 50% cheaper on average.

+ **False**: As observed, properties with construction date before 1955 have the same value as newer properties.

 **Hypothesis 3:** Properties without basement are 50% bigger in lot size than ones without basement.